 - Problem sets: 28%.
-There will be 8 of these, assigned weekly, with the first one distributed on Sep 22.
+There will be 8 of these, assigned weekly, with the first one distributed on Jan 26.
 These will be a mix of mathematical problems and openended verbal questions.
 They will be coarsely graded.
 The lowest problem set grade will be dropped, and the other 7 counted for 4% each. - Term paper: 32%.
-You will pick a problem in distributive justice that is not already covered in this course, and make inroads on thinking about it.
-You do not have to reach a definite solution to the problem you study.
-A short, informal proposal (worth 2% out of the 32%) will be due on Oct 27, and the paper itself will be due on Dec 7.
+You will explore a problem in distributive justice that is not already covered in this course.
+More detailed instructions will be given later.
+A short, informal proposal (worth 2% out of the 32%) will be due on Mar 9, and the paper itself will be due on Apr 10.
 More detailed instructions will be given later. - Final exam: 40%.
 The exam will be open-book.
 Content will be similar to the problem set questions.
 Last semester's exam will be made available for practice.